Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

 For all in class work, you will be using a fork of the pet store starter project called [Famous Amos Pet Emporium](https://github.com/Product-College-Labs/famous-amos).
 You must FORK this project so that the instructor can keep track of all the patterns you have implemented and conduct code reviews quickly and easily.
 You must implement ALL the patterns in this class.
 If you miss class or do not complete the implementation in class, please do the work as homework.
 At the end of the class, you're pet store must be completely full featured.

+## Prerequisites

+1. BEW 1.1 & 1.2

-## Competencies & Objectives
+## Learning Objectives or Competencies (5-8)

-1. Master SQL and Relational ORMs (Sequelize.js)
+Students by the end of the course will be able to ...

-1. Implement a Simple Search & Paginate the results
+1. Implement a Simple Search
+1. Paginate results
 1. Send emails
 1. Upload images to AWS S3 buckets and associate the images with a resource using `s3-uploader`
 1. Implement websockets for asynchronous bi-directional server-client communication